kingstinct/react-native-device-activity/README.md

 - Restart device
 - Make sure device is not low on storage (mentioned by Apple Community Specialist [here](https://discussions.apple.com/thread/254808070)) 💾
 - Upgrade iOS version
-- Content & Privacy Restrictions: If any restrictions are enabled under Screen Time’s Content & Privacy Restrictions, ensure none are blocking your app.
+- Content & Privacy Restrictions: If any restrictions are enabled under Screen Time's Content & Privacy Restrictions, ensure none are blocking your app.
 - Reset all device settings